michaellzy/iEvent/items/report.md

    Feature Category: Search-related features <br>
 1. [Search-Invalid] IEvent support fuzzy search for users who do not input the full query. (medium)
    * [EventDataManager.java](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/blob/main/HumanitarianApp/app/src/main/java/com/example/ievent/database/data_manager/EventDataManager.java?ref_type=heads)
+   * Description of Features: When user input the part of an event's name, the app will shows all the related events which contained the input name.
+   * Description of Implementation: By calling the interface in firestore, such function can be implemented.
 2. [Search-Filter] Sort and filter the result of events of search. (easy).
    * [SearchActivity.java](https://gitlab.cecs.anu.edu.au/u7690985/gp-24s1/-/blob/main/HumanitarianApp/app/src/main/java/com/example/ievent/activity/SearchActivity.java?ref_type=heads)
+   * Description of Features: When user received an event list, user can filter the list with the function filter.
+   * Description of Implementation: By storing all required info in filter and calling the interface designed for all features, app can refresh the event list with the contained features.

 <!-- Feature Category: UI Design and Testing